Skip to Content

 Yet, due to Turkish culture, Turkish people rarely consume, and there is a very low demand for pork products.

-For these reasons, it is very tough to find pork products and restaurants that serve pork products in Turkey.
+Due to low demand, it is very tough to find a place selling pork products and restaurants that serve pork products in Turkey.

 Most outsiders think Turkish people do not eat because they are Muslims.
 However, even Turkish people not practicing Islam do not consume pork meat as well.